Three Cheese Stuffed Shells

 - 2 eggs

-- 4 cups prepared tomato sauce (I make mine, but you could buy it too)
+- 4 cups prepared tomato sauce (I love Rao’s)

 - Preheat the oven to 400 degrees F.

 - Bring a big pot of water to a boil, and add a few large pinches of salt.
 The water should taste salty, like the ocean.